mincong-h/mincong-h.github.io/_posts/2017-04-06-oca-review-8-notes.md

   interface must follow the same accessibility: `public`.
 - Interface method cannot be marked `static` or `default` if it is already marked `abstract`.
+- A `static` method in an interface can't be called using a reference variable.
+  It must be called using the interface name.
+- Unlike an interface, if you define a `static` method in a base class, it can be accessed using either a reference variable or the class name.

 **Method**